nigelhorne/XML-PP/README.md

 # DESCRIPTION

+For most tasks use [XML::Simple](https://metacpan.org/pod/XML%3A%3ASimple) or [XML::LibXML](https://metacpan.org/pod/XML%3A%3ALibXML).
+`XML:PP:` exists only for the most lightweight of scenarios where you can't get one of the above modules to install.

-XML::PP is a simple, lightweight XML parser written in Perl.
-It does not rely on external libraries like \`XML::LibXML\` and is suitable for small XML parsing tasks.
+`XML::PP` is a simple, lightweight XML parser written in Perl.
+It does not rely on external libraries like `XML::LibXML` and is suitable for small XML parsing tasks.
 This module supports basic XML document parsing, including namespace handling, attributes, and text nodes.

 # METHODS